rwieruch/blog_robinwieruch_content/react-component-composition.md

 export default App;
 {{< /highlight >}}

-How do we get back what we had in the HTML form?
+Since we encapsulated everything in one React component, it's difficult to tear everything apart to serve another purpose than capturing the name of a user.
+How do we get back what we had with the HTML form?
 After all, we don't want to have one specialized form, but a more general applicable form that can be reused for different scenarios.

 {{% chapter_header "Entering React Component Composition?" "react-component-composition" %}}